 Tips for using your referral cards

-- Give your referral card to customers only after you’ve established a relationship with them.
+- Give cards after you’ve established a relationship with the customer — not before.

-- Track the effectiveness of referral cards and keep making improvements.
-For example, you can run an A/B test to see whether the printed cards or online cards have a higher conversion rate.
+- Track the effectiveness of your cards and keep improving.
+Run an A/B test to see whether printed cards or digital cards have a higher conversion rate.

-- Be sure to thank anyone who sends you a new customer or business referral.
-A simple thank you card or email can go a long way in making your loyal customers feel appreciated.
+- Thank anyone who sends you a referral.
+A simple thank-you note or email goes a long way in making loyal customers feel appreciated.